AviatrixSystems/Docs/HowTos/Azure_ingress_firewall_example.rst

 The key idea is from FireNet point of view, the ingress inspection is simply a VNET to VNET traffic inspection.
 This is accomplished by

  #.
-Place an Internet facing Azure Application Gateway in a spoke VNET (in the diagram, this spoke VNET is called Ingress Spoke VNET) from the VNET where applications reside (Application spoke VNET).
+Place an Internet facing Azure Application Gateway in a spoke VNET (in the diagram, this spoke VNET is called Ingress Spoke VNET) to load balance traffic to the VNET where applications reside (Application Spoke VNET).

  #.
-Manage Spoke Inspection Policies for the Application spoke VNET traffic that requires inspection with the Aviatrix Transit VNet.
+Manage Spoke Inspection Policies for the Application Spoke VNET traffic that requires inspection with the Aviatrix Transit VNET.

 In this unified architecture, firewalls can be used for Ingress, Egress, North-South and VNET to VNET filtering.
 The solution does not need Azure Load Balancers to directly attach to firewall instances which then requires firewall instances to source NAT the incoming traffic from the Internet.
 Firewall instances can scale out as applications scale for all traffic types.